mardyc754/clean-and-tidy-server/README.md

 # Clean and Tidy Server

-Backend part of the application for the cleaning company, written in TypeScript, Node.js and Express.js.
+Backend part of the application for the cleaning company, written in TypeScript, Node.js, Express.js and Prisma.

 ## To run the project